Heinrich Müller (Gestapo): Disappearance

-Müller was last seen in the Führerbunker on the following evening.
-Hans Baur, Hitler's pilot, later quoted him as saying, "We know the Russian methods exactly.
-I haven't the faintest intention of being taken prisoner by the Russians".
-From that day onwards, no trace of Müller has ever been found.
+According to some witnesses, Müller was last seen at the Reich Chancellery on the evening of 1 May 1945.
+According to Hitler's pilot Hans Baur, Müller stated of his intention not to break out: "We know the Russian methods exactly.
+I haven't the faintest intention of being taken prisoner by the Russians."
+From that day onward, no trace of Müller has ever been found.
 He is the most senior member of the Nazi government whose fate remains a mystery.
-Author and former British intelligence officer, Adrian Weale, claims that the evidence about Müller indicates that he was most likely killed or committed suicide during the chaotic fall of Berlin, but his body, if recovered, was never identified.
+Author and former British intelligence officer Adrian Weale claims that the evidence about Müller suggests that he was killed or committed suicide during the chaotic fall of Berlin, but his body was never identified.
+Despite not having confirmed Müller's demise, Berlin issued a death certificate for him dated 15 December 1945, listing his cause of death as "killed in action".

 The United States Central Intelligence Agency's (CIA) file on Müller was released under the Freedom of Information Act in 2001 and documents several unsuccessful attempts by U.S. agencies to find him.
 The U.S. National Archives commentary on the file concludes: "Though inconclusive on Müller's ultimate fate, the file is very clear on one point.
 The Central Intelligence Agency and its predecessors did not know Müller's whereabouts at any point after the war.
 In other words, the CIA was never in contact with Müller."
 The CIA file shows an extensive search, led by the counterespionage branch of the U.S. Office of Strategic Services (forerunner of the CIA), was made for Müller in the months after Germany's surrender.
 The search was complicated by the fact that "Heinrich Müller" is a very common German name.
 A further problem arose because "some of these Müllers, including Gestapo Müller, did not appear to have middle names.
 An additional source of confusion was that there were two different SS generals named Heinrich Müller".

 In 1947, American and British agents searched the home of Müller's wartime mistress, Anna Schmid, but found nothing suggesting that he was still alive.
 With the onset of the Cold War and the shift of priorities to meeting the challenge of the USSR, interest in pursuing missing Nazis declined.
 By this time, the conclusion seemed to have been reached that Müller was most likely dead.
 The Royal Air Force Special Investigation Branch also had an interest in Müller with regard to the Stalag Luft III murders, for which he was presumed to have responsibility given his position in the Gestapo.